 These same pundits have repeatedly announced the death of personal computers and the replacement of standard application with mobile apps.
 They y think free apps will replace everything.
 Really?
 Or do they believe that we are all going to sign up for expensive monthly subscriptions?
 I’m not.
 Are you?
 I can barely afford my current overhead: I’m not going to up the ante.

 We don’t need no stinkin’ facts!

 Instead of professionals producing thoughtful articles about technology, we have a bunch of stooges for big corporations.
 They are not working for their readers.
 They are trying to sell us on whatever their sponsors want them to push.
 The articles are nothing more than slightly reworded corporate PR releases.
 I would say they are badly researched, but I no research is more accurate.
 How do I know?
 Because I used to be a tech editor.
 I got those releases too.

 They got a PR packet, picked some information out of it, did a little tweaking, and voilà, that’s the article.
 If I’m going to just take the manufacturer’s word for it, I don’t need them.

-I doubt whoever wrote the last article saying that we were all going to do everything on our mobile toys has ever tried to do anything working people need to do.
+I assume whoever wrote the last article saying we are all going to do everything on mobile devices has never tried to do anything working people need to do.
 He certainly never tried to do it on one of the devices he was touting.
 He probably thinks his telephone is a fine precision camera and he is welcome to his opinion so as long as he doesn’t ask me look at his pictures.